What Happens If You Paint Pressure Treated Wood Too Early

 The Moisture Can Make The Wood Difficult.

-Painting too soon on treated wood can result in undesired bubble formation.
+When preparing to paint or stain any timber, whether it’s.
 If you paint treated wood too soon the paint will not be able to properly adhere to the surface of the wood.
-This means the wood may not get the proper coverage.
+That builds up the mold, and the wood gets damaged quickly.